Frequently Asked Questions

 What are the relief veterinarian's obligations to VetRelief.com when additional work or employment is offered from a referred hospital?

-Learn more: our agreement.
+Learn more: Our Agreement.

 Am I restricted from accepting relief work or employment independently from VetRelief.com?

-Learn more: our agreement.
+Learn more: Our Agreement.

 My surgical skills are limited.
 Is it appropriate to submit a bid for employment at a hospital?